chooseMoneychooseMediachooseShoppingchoose

 The OFT's High Cost Credit Review, released in June 2010, concluded that, "in a number of respects, these markets work reasonably well."

-The body said that short-term lenders were satisfying a demand for easy borrowing that was not being satisfied by the mainstream financial providers and recent statistics showed that middle-income earners use payday loans.
+The body said that short-term lenders were satisfying a demand for easy borrowing that was not being met by the mainstream financial providers and, although potentially biased, a payday lender released recent statistics that showed 57% of its customers were earning between £25k and £50k.

 However, by the OFT's own admission that claim for the market doesn't always stand up to scrutiny.